Russell Wilson shows support as Duane Brown, Jamal Adams continue their ‘hold-in’ from Seahawks

 Seahawks coach Pete Carroll said Sunday that Adams’ contract is “unique in the dynamic of it.
 It’s a big deal.”

-Carroll added: “We’ve worked very hard to make this work out.
+Carroll added, “We’ve worked very hard to make this work out.
 We’ll see what happens.”

 Carroll and Schneider have worked through a number of high-profile contract extensions together over the past decade — notably with Wilson and Wagner on multiple occasions — and Carroll said they will rely on that experience to close this deal with Adams.